peisistratus/Path/content/index.md

 		 </ul>
 </ul>
 <ul>
-	 <li><a href="./Path/3-Callings/Callings">Callings</a></li> <p> - Taking the self you've built and stepping into the structures of the world around you.
+	 <li><a href="./Path/3-Callings/Callings">Act II: Callings</a></li> <span> - Taking the self you've built and stepping into the structures of the world around you.
 Immersing yourself in things larger than you, and beginning to participate.
 Seeing the connections between people, ideas, to properly appropriate and metabolize experience, and beginning to form, shape, interact.
-How and why to progress, how you socialize, and how to rise to give life to meeting spaces.</p>
+How and why to progress, how you socialize, and how to rise to give life to meeting spaces.</span>
 		 <ul>
 		 <li><a href="./Path/3-Callings/Purpose">Purpose</a></li>
 		 <li><a href="./Path/3-Callings/Balance">Balance</a></li>